rasoulifarhad/java-projects/java-functional-2/note.md

 - what to total, and
 - how to total

-Refactoring to Separate a Key Concern
+> Refactoring to Separate a Key Concern

-Delegating Using Lambda Expressions
+> Delegating Using Lambda Expressions

+> Decorating Using Lambda Expressions